richardbergquist/realme-azure-b2c-integration/Assertion-MTS.md

 - Create a new Azure AD B2C tenant
 - Link your Azure AD B2C tenant to a subscription

-## Creating signing and encryption keys
+## Creating Signing and Encryption Keys

 Follow [this tutorial](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom#add-signing-and-encryption-keys) to: